SleazLee/ChestSortFolia/README.md

 # ChestSort

-1.8 to 1.19.3 compatible Minecraft-/Spigot-Plugin to allow automatic chest and inventory sorting.
+1.21.5 compatible Minecraft-/Spigot-Plugin to allow automatic chest and inventory sorting.

 ## Download & more information